-To demonstrate an improvement in coverage in mapping physiological traits, we remapped two traits from that used the existing genetic map.
-As the fairest comparisons between maps, marker regression was performed using the scanone() function in RQTL with 10,000 permutations to determine the significance cutoff (Figure ).
+To demonstrate an improvement in coverage in mapping physiological traits, we remapped two traits from (Brock et al. 2010)that used the existing genetic map.
+As the fairest comparisons between maps, marker regression was performed using the scanone() function in R/QTL with 10,000 permutations to determine the significance cutoff (Figure 9c).